-If your “child” is an athlete, there is even more reason to do more for your “child” before he or she heads off for college.
+If your “child” is an athlete, there is even greater reason to prepare.
 Recent studies by the NCAA and the National Athletic Trainers’ Association found that 1 of approximately 12,500 college athletes are injured severely enough each year to miss at least a day of practice or competition.
 And in 2009, the National Center for Catastrophic Sport Injury Research reported that cheerleading at the college level caused over 70% of college-aged catastrophic injuries or fatalities.
-This last point is important, because, we, as parents, don’t know everything (no matter what we have repeatedly told our kids).
+This last point is important.
+We, as parents, don’t know everything (no matter what we have repeatedly told our kids).

-Without the ability to predict whether or when your “child” will be injured while at college, or how severe that injury will be, you need to prepare for it.
+It is impossible to predict whether or when your “child” will be injured while at college.
+It’s equally impossible to predict the severity of an injury.
+It is best to be prepared for anything.
 That is what our “children” have come to rely upon us to do – to be prepared for them.
-If your college bound “child” – who is also 18 years old or older, does not have a Durable Power of Attorney for Health Care, a Durable General Power of Attorney, and a Living Will, it is unlikely that you (the parent) would be able to make health care decisions or handle their financial affairs if an injury made them unable to consider treatment options and make decisions for themselves.
+If your college bound “child” (18 years old or older) does not have a Durable Power of Attorney for Health Care, a Durable General Power of Attorney, and a Living Will, it is unlikely that you (the parent) would be able to make health care decisions or handle their financial affairs if an injury made them unable to consider treatment options and make decisions for themselves.